wbsoft/parce/docs/source/deflanguage.rst

 that works in the same was as the dynamic action objects.
 A "``Targetlist``" may also be a single target such as ``-1`` or ``cls.something``.

-A target is always executed after adding the token(s) that were generated tokens to the current context.
+A target is always executed after adding the token(s) that were generated to the current context.
 The newly created context can be seen as the "target" of the token that switched to it.
 If the match object did not contain actual text, no Token is generated, but the target *is* handled of course.

-See for more information the documentation of the target module.
+See for more information the documentation of the :doc:`target <target>` module.

 Special rules